alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 **Multiple PIR Sensors**

-The first PIR sensor is acting as a motion sensing toggle for the ambient tone generator, the idea was to add a second sensor and use it in a similar way.
+The first PIR sensor will be acting as a motion sensing toggle for the ambient section in the patch.
+The idea was to add a second sensor and use it in a similar way.
 Unfortunately, due to the way the print function works, when one PIR sensor detects motion and prints its value, the other sensor loses its ability to print over serial.
 Both sensors could be made to work at the same time, but their values continuously printed to the serial monitor and this was not the desired effect.
 Because of this, the decision was made to use only one PIR sensor as originally intended.

 ![PIR Second Prototype](https://github.com/alexchilton1/7MU011-Reactive-Sound-Installation/blob/Edit/Pictures/File_037-1.jpeg)

 **Multiple Sensor Prototype**

-This prototype contains five different sensor; a touch capacitive sensor, an ultrasonic range finder, an analogue joystick, a laser sensor module and an LDR module.
+This prototype contains five different sensors; a touch capacitive sensor, an ultrasonic range finder, an analogue joystick, a laser sensor module and an LDR module.
 The idea behind this was to put all of the leftover sensors on their own Arduino board, mostly because the PIR has to remain on its own, there were already five IR sensors on one board and obviously, the more sensors on a board the slower each subsquent sensor will respond and the more power they will draw.
 By this point, programming this collection of sensors was fairly straight forward.
 As usual, it starts by defining the integers and specifying the long values.
 ```
 #define trigPin1 A1  //defining first trigger pin, this pin will receive a short pulse in microseconds (µs) to begin ranging.
 Module sends out 8 cycle burst of ultrasound at 40kHz to raise  its echo.
 (Analogue pin 1).
 #define echoPin1 A0  //defining first echo pin, this pin will gauge distance in conjunction with the trigger pin.